 The curriculum includes a practicum consisting of a 400-hour work experience to ensure that students can apply knowledge in a real-world setting tailored to each individual’s professional area of interest.

 The program consists of 15 courses, totaling 42 credit hours.
 It can be completed in two years (not including the time for the practicum).

 Core Master of Public Health Courses

 HSCI 547 – Fundamentals of Epidemiology (3 credit hours)

 Students explore the use of epidemiological methods to study the adverse effects of environmental agents on human health.
-Coursework focuses on designs, association and causation, statistical analysis, bias and confounding, modeling of exposure-response relationships, molecular epidemiology and investigation of disease outbreaks.
+Coursework focuses on study designs, association and causation, statistical analysis, bias and confounding, modeling of exposure-response relationships, molecular epidemiology and investigation of disease outbreaks.
 Analytical studies, quantitative measures of association, and critical readings of current literature are emphasized.

 HK 510 – Introduction to Quantitative Methods of Public Health (3 credit hours)